What is an Embedded Computer?

 The Internet of Things (IoT) is a big collection of smart sensors, networks, servers, and services that interact with them.
 To leverage the current internet infrastructure, an intelligent IoT gateway is developed for the purpose of connecting legacy and new equipment, to get the data from them, and in return to control them intelligently based on the instructions or analytical results from the connected servers.
 Designed to connect to sensor networks, IoT gateway platforms emphasize on providing flexible connections between sensor nodes and customer’s cloud for enabling intelligent big data analysis and data-driven decision-making.
 The IoT gateway platforms can be flexibly configured with different protocol-ready modules to communicate with end sensors or I/O nodes.
 Features with field bus control interface, as well as superior WiFi/LTE/3G, enabled edge device/cloud connectivity.
 Secure, scalable computing gateways with field bus interfaces enable seamless connection, aggregation, filtering, and data transmission to the cloud with confidence.

 The Internet of Things – ISF and the Intelligent Systems to Systems

 The Intelligent Systems Framework (ISF) is a set of interoperable solutions designed to address connecting, managing, and securing devices in a consistent and scalable manner.
 What are the benefits of using the framework?
-Processing connected devices involve the use of proprietary components from a variety of manufactures.
-However, this can over miss the security and manageability feature needed to protect and manage the network of devices connected to each other and the cloud that is generating massive amounts of data.
+Processing connected devices involve the use of proprietary components from a variety of manufacturers.
+However, this can over-miss the security and manageability feature needed to protect and manage the network of devices connected to each other and the cloud that is generating massive amounts of data.
 The approach can be time-consuming, costly, and create IP issues.
 By using the framework, the hardware and software integration is done for the customer, saving valuable time.
 Customers will be able to build their systems faster, develop new services, and extract value from the data collected with the end customer in mind.